 Seville, the third largest city of Spain, is also the closest major one to Portugal by road and was our next destination during our 2015 Europe trip.
 We took an economy bus to Seville and had quite a comfortable 2-hr trip (sans wifi, which compels you to connect with life for a change) to the city.
+Eurail is another great option to cross into Spain from Portugal and you can read this guide on how to use the Eurail pass for more information.
 Our Airbnb apartment (read this guide for best hostels for solo travelers in Seville) was a short 10 min walk from the train station and on the third floor of a beautiful building.
 Since we barely had 48 hours in Seville, I have touched on all the major Seville attractions that we did manage to cover.
 In case you too are crunched for time but want to make the most out of what you have in this historic city full of beautiful sights and palaces, you can follow this guide which lists the must visit Seville attractions if you have only two days in hand.

 48 HOURS IN SEVILLE: MAJOR ATTRACTIONS # 1 FLAMENCO SHOW